alexnaish/mockercinno/README.md

     *  Direct - `/some/path/here`
     *  Named - `/some/:name/here`
     *  Greedy - `/some/route/*`
 *  `query` - An object containing required key-value query parameters.
+*  `headers` - An object containing key-value header parameters. **All keys must be lower-cased**
+*  `body` - An object for which a request body must contain for it to match.

-Each query parameter can be tested in the following way:
+`query`, `header` and `body` parameters can be tested in the following ways:
 		* String (simple exact string matching)
 		* RegExp (see how to define below)
-*  `headers` - An object containing key-value header parameters. **All keys must be lower-cased**
-*  `body` - An object for which a request request body must contain for it to match.

 An example of the above settings: